Georgy Miterev: Later years and death

 In June 1971 Miterev retired after serving as director of the state research sanitary institute.
 He died on 10 January 1977.

 Awards

-Miterev was the recipient of the following: Order of Lenin (three times) and Order of the Red Banner of Labour.
+Miterev received three Orders of Lenin, four Orders of the Red Banner of Labour, and an Order of the October Revolution.
 He was also the recipient of the Red Cross awards from various countries, including Poland, Denmark, Greece, Belgium and the United Kingdom.